walterpg/google-drive-sync/docs2/usage/sync.md

 uses modification times of both entries and database "save" operations to save only the most recent changes (new entries, updated passwords, etc.), and discard older changes.
-* If the sync op modifies the database, it's uploaded to Google Drive.
+* If the sync operation modifies the database, it's uploaded to Google Drive.
-* The databases on your PC and Google Drive are now perfectly in sync.
+* The databases on your PC and Google Drive are now perfectly synchronized.